The Risk Adjustment Investable (Ra) Attribute evaluates the level of intervention required in a DARWIN by our Risk Engine.

-As with the other Investable Attributes you can find this information in the upper right corner of a DARWIN page.
+As with the other Investable Attributes, you can find this information in the upper right corner of a DARWIN page.

 Investable Attributes tab

-There you will find a bubble graph.
+There you will find a bubble graph with 2 axes:

-We can observe three types of bubbles on the graph:
+Additionally, you can observe three types of bubbles on the graph:

 1. Green bubbles